kartik3030/Swivvy/README.md

 Swivvy
-A Production-Ready Social Media Application
+A Production-Ready Social Matching Application

-Swivvy is a full-stack social matching platform that enables users to discover profiles, create matches, and chat in real time.
+Swivvy is a full-stack social matching platform that allows users to discover profiles, form matches, and communicate through real-time chat.

-It is built with production-grade authentication, real-time communication, and clean architecture, following modern industry standards.
+It is built with production-grade authentication, real-time communication, and a clean, scalable architecture following modern industry standards.

-This project demonstrates end-to-end ownership — frontend, backend, database design, authentication, and deployment readiness.
+This project demonstrates end-to-end ownership, including frontend development, backend APIs, database design, authentication, and deployment readiness.

-This is not a tutorial project — it reflects how real products are built.
+This is not a tutorial or demo project.
+It reflects how real-world products are designed and built.

-✨ Core Features
+Core Features
-🔐 Authentication & Security
+Authentication & Security

-Secure login & signup
+Secure user signup and login

-HTTP-only cookie-based JWT
+HTTP-only, cookie-based JWT authentication

-Protected routes (frontend + backend)
+Protected routes on both frontend and backend

-Logout & account deletion
+Logout and account deletion

+Token validation on every request

-👤 Profile Management
+Profile Management

-Profile creation & editing
+Profile creation and editing

-Bio, skills, country & profile photo upload
+Bio, skills, country, and profile photo support

-Server-side file handling (Multer)
+Server-side file uploads using Multer

+Secure profile updates with authentication checks

-🔥 Swipe & Match System
+Swipe & Match System

-Tinder-style swipe experience
+Tinder-style swipe interaction

 No duplicate users in feed

-Mutual likes create matches
+Mutual likes result in matches

-Optimized MongoDB queries
+Optimized MongoDB queries for performance

-💬 Real-Time Messaging
+Real-Time Messaging

 One-to-one real-time chat using Socket.IO

-Room-based architecture
+Room-based messaging architecture

-Chat persistence with MongoDB
+Message persistence with MongoDB

-Optimistic UI updates
+Optimistic UI updates for smooth user experience

-🖼 Screenshots (Add Yours Here)
+Screenshots

-Replace these with actual screenshots once deployed
+Screenshots will be added after deployment.

-🔑 Authentication
+Authentication flow

-🧭 Swipe & Match

-💬 Real-Time Chat
+Swipe and match interface

+Real-time chat

-👤 Profile
+Profile management

-🛠 Tech Stack
+Tech Stack
 Frontend

 React (Vite)